 Element Indicators 1.
 Curriculum a.
-The school has a documented curriculum that is aligned to the NYSLS. b.
-Teachers use unit and lesson plans that introduce complex materials, stimulate higher order thinking, and build deep conceptual understanding and knowledge around specific content. c.
-The surrisulum is aligned herizontally across classrooms at the same grade. c.
-The curriculum is aligned horizontally across classrooms at the same grade level and vertically between grades.d.
+The school has a documented curriculum that is aligned to the NYSLS.b.
+Teachers use unit and lesson plans that introduce complex materials, stimulate higher order thinking, and build deep conceptual understanding and knowledge around specific content.
+1. Carricalani c.
+The curriculum is aligned horizontally across classrooms at the same grade level and vertically between grades. d.
 The curriculum is differentiated to provide opportunities for all students to master grade-level skills and concepts.
 2. Instruction a.
 The school staff has a common understanding of high-quality instruction, and observed instructional practices align to this understanding. b.
 Instructional delivery fosters engagement with all students.
 2 a.
 The school uses a balanced system of formative, diagnostic and summative assessments.
-3. Assessment and Program Evaluation b.
+3. b.
+The school uses qualitate b.
 The school uses qualitative and quantitative data to inform instruction and improve student outcomes.
 Evaluation c.
 The school uses qualitative and quantitative data to evaluate the quality and effectiveness of the academic program, and modifies the program accordingly.
-4. Supports for Diverse a.
+4. Supports for a.
 The school provides supports to meet the academic needs for all students, including but not limited to: students with disabilities, English language learners, and economically disadvantaged students.
-Learners b.
+Diverse Learners b.
 The school has systems to monitor the progress of individual students and facilitate communication between interventionists and classroom teachers regarding the needs of individual students.